As a BU student, you can be proud to be part of a community that celebrates diversity, sustainability and inclusivity.

-In particular, there are over 90 clubs and societies which you can join.
-And if there isn’t one which represents your interests, SUBU can help you to set up your own.
+In particular, you can take your pick from over 80 clubs and societies.
+And if there isn’t one that represents your interests, SUBU can help you to set up your own.

 The union also has its very own nightclub, the Old Fire Station – including rooms that can be hired for club and society events – or if you prefer a more laid-back vibe, there’s Dylan’s Bar & Kitchen on Talbot Campus.
 The Student Shop, also on Talbot, provides a means to grab snacks, merch and study essentials on campus, with all profits going back into SUBU.